By Staff Writer| 2025-12-06

 For income, decide between long-term tenants or short-term rentals managed like Airbnb properties.
 Study local ordinances, permitting caps, noise rules, and HOA bylaws; then estimate realistic occupancy, nightly rates, cleaning fees, and furnishings to project net cash flow.
 Compare financing options—second-home loans versus investment property mortgages—and stress-test your numbers for interest-rate changes and off-season dips.

 Factor in true carrying costs: utilities, insurance, property taxes, reserves for roofs and systems, snow or lawn service, smart locks and cameras, and either self-management or a professional manager.
-Plan for personal-use calendars that minimize vacancy gaps without violating lender or tax rules, and track deductible expenses with clean bookkeeping.
+Plan for personal-use calendars that minimize vacancy gaps without violating lender or tax rules, and track deductible expenses carefully.
 Finally, outline an exit strategy—will you keep it for multi‑generational use, convert it to a 1031 exchange, or sell when equity targets are met—so your second home performs as both a lifestyle asset and a resilient addition to your portfolio of vacation homes.